etse/AI-compo-strategic-war/readme.md

 implementation of majority-wins that allows for flanking.
 For more details read the game specifications.

 ## Game specifications
+The game consists of turns which are resolved in the following order:

+1. Harvest any nearby food
+2. Move units
+3. Spawn new units
+4. Resolve battles
+5. Destroy spawners
+6. Spawn new food

+Everything that happens in a specific event is considered to be done simultaneously - in fights this means that unit **A** can kill unit **B** simultaneously as unit **B** kills unit **A**, resulting in both units dead.

+Using the order of execution we can also see that each turn we can move a nearby unit on top of a spawner to block it from spawning new units.

+### Movement

+### Harvesting food

+### Spawning of new units

+### Battle resolvement

+### Destroying spawners

 ## The protocol